 - It is of primary importance to make certain that before any work is done by the CPA or PA that you receive an engagement letter or other written documentation detailing the work to be performed for you, who specifically will be performing the work and the cost of the services.

-- If you are using the Internet to obtain a directory of CPAs, keep in mind that the directory listing does not ensure that the person is well qualified.
-You always want to contact the State Board to ensure the person is properly licensed.
+- If you are using the internet to obtain a directory of CPAs, keep in mind that the directory listing does not ensure that the person is well-qualified.
+You always want to contact the Oregon Board of Accountancy to ensure the person is properly licensed.

-- Verify that the information given by the firm on its website matches the information on record with the State Board.
-Does the address on the website match the address on the Board database?
+- Verify that the information given by the firm on its website matches the information on record with the Oregon Board of Accountancy.
+Does the address on the website match the address on the Board's Licensee Look-Up?